Plant will have a capacity of 60,000 cubic metres a day (cm/d)

-Saudi Arabias desalination client Saline Water Conversion Corporation (
+Saudi Arabias desalination client Saline Water Conversion Corporation ( ) is planning to develop a solar-powered desalination plant.

 Speaking at the World Future Energy Summit (WFES) in Abu Dhabi on 20 January, Abdulrahman al-Ibrahim, governor, SWCC, said that the planned 60,000 cubic metres a-day (cm/d) Khafji desalination plant will be developed under the independent water project (IWP) model.